 7. If you are unable to attend the class, please inform us 24 hours before the start of the class.
 If you notify us within 6 hours before the start of the class, we will deduct half of your salary for the class.

 In-class teaching guidelines

 1. Begin and end your lesson on time.
-If your registered student does not show up in 5 mins, please contact Ustar Education staff on the Dingtalk APP.
-If the student cannot join the class, you should stay in the classroom for half a class.
+If your registered student does not show up in 5 mins, please contact Ustar Education staff on the Dingtalk APP or other ways.
+If the student cannot join the class, you should stay in the classroom for half a class, we will pay the half class time you stay in class.
 If you leave the classroom early, you will not get paid for half of the class.
 You can use this time to post or revise the homework.